SecureAIAutonomyLab/baseline-camera-app/README.md

 Troubleshooting : Error when building ios in Xcode
 If you're sure you followed the steps correctly you may need to clean your workspace
 - Run "flutter clean"
+- If that doesn't work, run "flutter pub get"
+- Run "pod install" in ios directory

 Troubleshooting: Iproxy cannot be verified
 - Navigate to the directory containing the flutter SDK
 - Run "sudo xattr -d com.apple.quarantine flutter/bin/cache/artifacts/usbmuxd/iproxy"

+Troubleshooting: pod install does not work
+- Delete Podfile and Podfile.lock from ios folder and run "flutter build ios" in project folder